Camerash/guides/auth/basics/android.md

 Log.i("Skygear User", "Username: " + currentUser.username);
 ```

-Please be reminded that the `currentUser` object persist locally, and the
+Please be reminded that the `currentUser` object persists locally, and the
 information (e.g. roles, emails, etc) might not sync with the server if it was
 changed remotely.